Connector Corners make it Easy!

 And it was totally worth the few seconds worth of extra effort.

 This Cotton Boll quilt block is finished!

-As promised, below is a sampling of other free quilt block patterns found on this website that use this simple technique for creating triangle shapes out of nothing more than cut squares and rectangles.
+As promised, below is a sampling of the free quilt block patterns found on this website that use this simple technique for creating triangle shapes out of nothing more than cut squares and rectangles.